sadhvimehta/McgillScheduleBot/README.md

 # McgillScheduleBot

-Bot is implemented using Microsoft Azure Bot Framework.
-It is tested using Bot Framework Emulator.
+Bot is implemented using Microsoft Azure Bot Framework. \n It is tested using Bot Framework Emulator. \n

 To run code:
 Navigate to 'src/main/javascript' and type 'node app.js'.